crocs-muni/tpmscan-artifact/analysis/perf/README.md

 The program can read ZIP files to create performance graphs.
 It can also utilise database for more complex statistics, e.g. scatter or box plots for medians.

-A step-by-step guide to recreate Figure 6 from the TPMScan paper is included in the last section of this document.

-## Dependencies

-The following Python modules are required:

-* `numpy`
-* `psycopg2`
-* `sqlalchemy`

-Install preferably from your system repository.
-If that is not possible or there are no such packages, use `pip` as follows:

-    pip3 install --user --break-system-packages ${PACKAGES...}

-The following modules are recommended for `mypy`:

-* `data-science-types`
-* `types-PyYAML`

-## Database setup

-A database is required in order to compute scatter and box plots.
-PostgreSQL is recommended, **other database engines were not tested**.
-The database is populated the first time `tpm-graphs` is executed with `--db` option and a valid database connection.
-Running the command with no other arguments should be sufficient.

-SQLAlchemy creates the basic database layout.
-In addition, the following optimisations (especially for huge datasets) are recommended:

-* Partition `data` table for devices.
-Use `scripts/partition.pl` script each time a new host is added to the `device` table.

-* Create B-tree indices for every column in `data`.

-* There is a materialised view utilised by some parts of the script.
-  SQLAlchemy can use these views, but it is difficult to create them out of the box.
-Therefore, run this after creating the database (see `sql/view-setup.sql`):

-      create materialized view view_algorithms as
-      select distinct measurement_id, algorithm_id from data

-  It is recommended to add indices on this view as well.

-## Database tweaks

-### Loading initial data

-Loading a huge amount of data into the database is slow.
-The following might make it faster:

-* Drop all constraints on `data`.
-* Drop all indices on `data`.

-When data are loaded, restore all constraints and indices and call `analyze`.

-See `sql` directory with prepared queries, e.g.

-    psql -d "$TPM_DB_URL" -1Atq -f sql/drop-constraints.sql

-### Adding new data

-Just run the `db.read` command of the script.
-The command should be run regularly, as adding too much data at the same time will be slow.

-After adding all data, run

-    psql -d "$TPM_DB_URL" -1A -e 'refresh materialized view view_algorithms'

-to update the materialized view.

-If a new host was added, it is recommended to create a partition for it under the `data` table if partitions were enabled.
-The `scripts/partition.pl` should take care of that.

 ## How to reproduce TPMScan paper's Figure 6